 In 2015, the Texas Compassionate Use Program (TCUP) was authored by Republicans in both the state House and Senate.
-It passed out of the Senate 30-1 and out of the House with more than a super majority.
+It passed out of the Senate 30-1 and out of the House 108-38, both supermajorities.
 Governor Abbott held a signing ceremony to bring this important program into effect.
 In 2016, TCUP was added to the Texas GOP Platform as Plank 165.
-In 2019, the Texas Legislature passed changes that make the program more inclusive to conditions.
+In 2019 and 2021, the Texas Legislature passed changes which expands the program’s qualifying conditions.

-The Department of Public Safety (DPS) has overseen the regulatory and licensure process.
-DPS will continue to manage the security, production, processing and distribution of the medicine.
+The Department of Public Safety (DPS) oversees the regulatory and licensing process, managing the security, production, processing, and distribution of the medicine.
 This includes ensuring security measures are in place, records and operational standards are maintained, and facilities are periodically inspected by the department.
-DPS will also regulate inventory tracking, product testing and packaging standards.
+DPS is tasked with regulating inventory tracking, product testing, and packaging standards.

-There are currently three licensed dispensing organizations, Compassionate Cultivation, Surterra Texas and Fluent.
-Additionally, more physicians are signing up to prescribe this medicine.
+There are currently three licensed dispensing organizations: Compassionate Cultivation, GoodblendTX, and Cansortium Texas.
+Roughly 150 physicians are registered with the program as of August 2021, which is required to prescribe this medicine.